CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 This module describes requirements for relational database systems.
 Security requirements for non-relational database systems are not the subject of this module, but are listed in the module APP.4.5 * Non-relational database systems *.

-In order to consistently protect the information in the databases, security requirements should be observed in the development of the database tables and the access to the database already in the application development.
+In order to consistently protect the information in the databases, security requirements should already be taken into account in the development of the database tables and access to the database.
 However, requirements for this are not listed in this module, but can be found z.
 In CON.3 * software development *, APP.3.1 * web applications * and APP.3.5 * web services *.

 Similarly, the module does not address hazards and requirements that affect the operating system and hardware underlying the database system.
 Aspects can be found in the corresponding operating system-specific building blocks of the layer IT systems, eg. SYS.1.3 * Unix server * or SYS.1.2.2 * Windows Server 2012 *.